thaitwo/dribbble/README.md

 If you would like to learn more about how to use the Dribbble API [click here](http://developer.dribbble.com/v1/).

-## Sass Watch
+## Webpack Watch

-In order for the scss changes to reflect on the css file, you must run the sass watch command.
+In order for the scss changes to reflect on the css file, you must run the webpack watch command.

 In this case, on the command line go to the root directory.
 Then type in the following line.

 ```
-sass --watch scss:css
+webpack --watch
 ```

 ## Running App Locally

-To run the app locally, simply go to your root directory via your desktop (not command line) and double click on the **index.html** file.
-This should open a window on your browser displaying the app webpage.
+To run the app locally, simply go to your root directory via command line and run ``python -m SimpleHTTPServer``.
+Then open a browser window and type into the search bar **localhost:8000**.